tannerbyers/current-tanner-website-v8/posts/learn-corporate-java.md

 1. **Set Up Your Development Environment**

-   Ensure you know which version of Java is prevalent in your target industry.
-Options range from legacy Java 8 to the latest Java 22.
+   Ensure you know which version of Java is used in your target industry or company.
+Options can range from legacy Java 8 to the latest Java 22.
 Tailor your environment accordingly.

    Here's a comprehensive guide to setting up your Java development environment: [How to Set Up a Java Development Environment](https://www.freecodecamp.org/news/how-to-set-up-java-development-environment-a-comprehensive-guide/)